ORINDA BALLET ACADEMY

 Participation in Summer Term classes is highly recommended.

-Ballet 3 division through Ballet 7 division (Junior- Advanced) may require that the student remains in the level for 2 years in order to master the syllabus.
+Ballet 3 division through Ballet 7 division (Youth- Advanced) may require that the student remains in the level for 2 years in order to master the syllabus.
 Each level establishes the foundation for the next divisions steps and is integral to the preparation required for advancement.

 Lower division students often are mentored by upper division students who assist in their classes.